Jade-ux/MS02-My-Trip-Planner/README.md

 -	The site uses the Google Maps API to search countries, cities and places.
 -	I used the extensive library of Google documentation to assist with the development of the code for this site.
+- Image: the image in the itinerary placeholder block is from [Unsplash](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjdxerBl6ztAhVRQEEAHb3GDe4QFjAAegQIARAD&url=https%3A%2F%2Funsplash.com%2F&usg=AOvVaw07uHYdeyZQMneg6p8JTUC)

+### Atribution

+- Creating an object from the DOM elements: I used [this](//Inspiration on creating an object from: https://jsbin.com/fawufajoke/edit?html,css,js,console,output) as a guide.

 ### Acknowledgements